Grounding Everything in Tokens for Multimodal Large Language Models: Experiments

 \textbf{Referring Expression Segmentation.} As shown in Tab.~\ref{tab:res}, GETok-SFT demonstrates competitive performance compared to specialized methods while maintaining architectural simplicity.
 When trained with our reinforcement learning framework, GETok-RL achieves state-of-the-art performance, fully realizing the potential of our token design with a significant gain of +4.5\% over supervised fine-tuning.
 This highlights the substantial capability of our regularized 2D token representation in RL paradigms, where the structured action space facilitates stable policy optimization and efficient exploration.

-The offset mechanism proves essential in both training paradigms, providing consistent gains in resolution enhancement of +1.0\% in SFT and +1.5\% in RL over grid-only configurations.
-This improvement is particularly critical for mask generation tasks, where even minor localization errors can be enlarged during the decoding process, highlighting the importance of precise spatial refinement.
+The offset mechanism proves essential in both training paradigms, providing consistent gains of +1.0\% in SFT and +1.5\% in RL over grid-only configurations.
+This improvement is particularly critical for mask generation tasks, where even minor localization errors can be amplified during the decoding process, highlighting the importance of precise spatial refinement.

-Fig.~\ref{fig:visual1}(a) shows that using off-the-shelf SAM allows us to preserve its generalization capability, resulting in high-quality masks with fine-grained edge details.
+Fig.~\ref{fig:visual1}(a) shows that using off-the-shelf SAM allows us to retain SAM’s generalization capability, resulting in high-quality masks with fine-grained edge details.
 We note that this can sometimes lead to discrepancies when compared to lower-quality ground truth annotations.
 Figs. \ref{fig:visual1}(b) and (d) demonstrate the adaptability of our refinement mechanism, which applies small corrections to accurate proposals (b) and larger corrections to less precise ones (d).
-Fig.~\ref{fig:visual1}(c) specifically showcases the effectiveness of our \textit{propose-then-refine} approach for small targets, where precise localization is particularly challenging.
+Fig.~\ref{fig:visual1}(c) specifically showcases the effectiveness of our \textit{propose-and-refine} approach for small targets, where precise localization is particularly challenging.

 \textbf{Referring Expression Comprehension.} As indicated in Tab. \ref{tab:rec}, GETok-SFT demonstrates solid performance under the conventional accuracy metric (Acc@0.5), with a gain of +1.6\% over the Qwen2.5-VL-7B baseline.
-To better evaluate localization accuracy, we report results using the more demanding Acc@0.8 metric.
+To better evaluate localization accuracy, we report results using the stricter Acc@0.8 metric.
 Under this stricter evaluation, the combination of grid and offset tokens shows significant improvements in spatial reasoning.
 The visualizations reveal particularly pronounced gains for small objects under both the SFT and RL settings.

-Unlike the ReasonSeg dataset~\cite{lisa} in segmentation benchmarks, which comprises complex reasoning chains, RefCOCO expressions are relatively straightforward, limiting the potential of RL.
-This contrast highlights that our GETok-RL achieves the greatest advantages when tackling complex reasoning tasks that benefit from iterative refinement and chain-of-thought processing.
+Unlike the ReasonSeg dataset~\cite{lisa}, which comprises complex reasoning chains, RefCOCO expressions are relatively straightforward, leaving less room for RL-based refinement.
+This contrast highlights that our GETok-RL achieves the greatest advantages when tackling complex reasoning tasks that benefit from iterative refinement and chain-of-thought reasoning.